“Telling people that they have to work in order to understand is quite unpleasant; but people do have to work to understand. ”

 OFFICIAL SELECTION – Latitud – DocsBarcelona (2017)

-Award to the BEST INDIE FILM – Abycine (Work in Progress, 2016)
+BEST INDIE MOVIE Award – Abycine (Work in Progress, 2016)

 DIRECTOR VÍCTOR ALONSO BERBEL · WRITERS VÍCTOR ALONSO BERBEL, BORJA BARRERA ALLUÉ, JAN MATHEU MONTSERRAT PRODUCERS ARITZ CIRBIÁN, BORJA BARRERA ALLUÉ, JAN MATHEU MONTSERRAT · UPF DELEGATE PRODUCERS JORDI BALLÓ, AITOR MARTOS · EDITING VÍCTOR ALONSO BERBEL, BORJA BARRERA ALLUÉ, MARTA FORNÉ AGUIRRE, JAN MATHEU MONTSERRAT · SOUNDTRACK ORIGINAL BERNAT SÀNCHEZ · DIRECTORS OF PHOTOGRAPHY ALBA BOSCH, LAURA CARRILLO, MARCEL PASCUAL · PRODUCTION DESIGN MARINA PÉREZ, JÚLIA LATORRE · SOUND DESIGN VÍCTOR TORT, ADRIÀ RAMBÁN, IBÁN RODRÍGUEZ · CAST TXEMA ESCORSA, ADRIÀ OLAY, MERITXELL TERMES